View and increase Windows Virtual Memory (page file) settings

 In the Virtual Memory window, un-check the box for Automatically manage Paging file size for all drives, if checked.

-In the text boxes for Initial size (MB) and Maximum size (MB), enter the values you want to change the Virtual memory settings to use.
+In the Initial size (MB) and Maximum size (MB) text boxes, enter the Virtual Memory values you want to use.

 It is also important to note that changing your virtual memory settings could result in performance loss if settings are too high or too low.
 It is usually best to allow the operating system to manage the virtual memory settings automatically.